Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Measuring Observables Induced by Sparse Graphs

 \subsection{Node permutation for qubit-efficient measurements}

-To solve the doubly parameterized OPF, we need to evaluate the Lagrangian function in \eqref{eq:Lagrangian1} by measuring the observable in Lemma~\ref{le:term2} so that we can compute its gradients over $(\btheta,\alpha;\bphi,\beta)$.
-We next adopt the XBM protocol to efficiently measure OPF observables.
+To solve the doubly parameterized \cmb{QCQP/SDP}, we need to evaluate the Lagrangian function in \eqref{eq:Lagrangian1} by measuring the observable in Lemma~\ref{le:term2} so that we can compute its gradients over $(\btheta,\alpha;\bphi,\beta)$.
+We next adopt the XBM protocol to efficiently measure the related observables in~\eqref{eq:Lagrangian1}.

 According to \eqref{eq:M}, observable matrix $\bM$ has the $N\times N$ matrices $\{\bM_m\}_{m=1}^M$ as its diagonal blocks.
 Despite being block-diagonal, matrix $\bM$ may still occupy up to $N$ colors.
 Critically, we do not necessarily have to work with $\bM$.
 Instead, we can permute variables to effect a new measurement matrix that is amenable to more efficient measurements.
-Suppose we permute vector $\bv$ by a permutation matrix $\bP$ to get $\bP\bv$.
-This entails reordering the nodes of the power system, which is a trivial task that can be performed before solving the OPF.
+Suppose we permute vector $\bx$ by a permutation matrix $\bP$ to get $\bP\bx$.
+This entails reordering the nodes of the underlying graph, which is a trivial task that can be performed before solving~\eqref{eq:qc}.
 The observable in Lemma~\ref{le:term2} can be expressed as

 Ideally, we would like to design a \emph{single} $\bP$ to minimize the maximum bandwidth across all $\bP\bM_m\bP^\top$.
-To this end, we suggest designing $\bP$ to minimize the bandwidth of $\bP\bY\bP^\top$, where $\bY$ is the node admittance matrix of the power system.
-This is because the sparsity pattern of $\bY$ captures the \emph{union} of sparsity patterns of all $\bM_m$.
-Therefore, minimizing the bandwidth of $\bP\bY\bP^\top$ is equivalent to minimizing the maximum bandwidth across all $\bP\bM_m\bP^\top$.
+For many conic programs defined over sparse graphs, the constraint matrices $\bM_m$ are dictated by a common underlying graph.
+In such problems, there often exists a representative matrix $\bY$, for instance, the graph Laplacian matrix, whose sparsity pattern captures the \emph{union} of the sparsity patterns of all $\bM_m$.
+Therefore, we propose designing $\bP$ to minimize the bandwidth of $\bP\bY\bP^\top$.
+This is because minimizing the bandwidth of $\bP\bY\bP^\top$ is equivalent to minimizing the maximum bandwidth across all $\bP\bM_m\bP^\top$.
+In the OPF problem (detailed in Section~\ref{sec:model}), the representative matrix is the node admittance matrix $\bY$ of the power network.
+We henceforth assume such a representative matrix $\bY$ is available or can be constructed for the problem at hand.